 In total, it can take up to 4–14 business days for your customer to receive their refund.

 Customers will not receive a notification regarding their refund unless the refund is manually re-sent.

 If the original sale was made with the Cash, Cheque or Other Tender options, the customer won’t receive a notification.
 If they need proof of the refund, they can contact you directly to send a refunded payment receipt.

-Customers can also check their card statement to see if the refund has posted.
-Refunds from Square will show on a statement as SQ*, followed by the merchant’s name or business name, and business type.
+Customers can also check their card statement to see if the refund has processed.
+Refunds from Square will show on a statement as SQ*, followed by the Square seller’s name or business name and business type.

 If a new card was activated with the same card issuer, the refund is usually credited to the new payment card.

-If the account was closed recently (last 2 months), the refund may post and the card-issuer usually contacts the buyer directly to notify them of any next steps.
+If the account was closed recently (last two months), the refund may post and the card issuer usually contacts the buyer directly to notify them of any next steps.

-Next Steps: Ask your customer to contact their card-issuing bank to locate the refund.
-If they’re unable to find their credit after talking with their bank, contact us.
+Next Steps: Have your customer reach out to their card-issuing bank to locate the refund.
+If they’re unable to find their credit after talking with their bank, contact Square Support.